Anna Clyne, Berg and Prokofiev at St John's Smith Square

 About Kensington Symphony Orchestra

-I hope you can join us as we continue our exciting 62nd season of concerts.
+I hope you can join us on 7 October as we launch our exciting season of concerts.